 What is ECOD?

-A European Capital of Democracy will be designated for every year, starting in 2022 – as a Europe-wide initiative for strengthening democracy.
+Now, it has become a reality.
+A European Capital of Democracy is designated every year, starting with Barcelona in 2023 – as a Europe-wide initiative for strengthening democracy.

-In cooperation with civil society and citizens, the designated city will curate, organise, and implement a wide range of activities and events.
-Visitors from all over Europe will be invited to observe and to participate in these efforts.
+In cooperation with civil society and citizens, the title-holding city curates, organises, and implements a wide range of activities and events.
+Visitors from all over Europe are invited to observe and to participate in these efforts.

 Democracy is our safest bet to protect our planet, restore peace, and secure a safe and prosperous future for us and our children.
 Become a Citizens’ Juror now and play a crucial role in strengthening and securing Europe’s democratic future!